 Our staff work with the United Nations, governments, human rights organisations and corporations across the globe.
 We have an excellent record of winning major research grants from funding bodies including the Economic and Social Research Council (ESRC), the Nuffield Foundation and the Leverhulme Trust.

-The School of Law is home to the Human Rights Centre, and is a global leader in human rights research, practice and education.
-The Centre brings together over 80 academic staff from 11 departments, who have extensive expertise in human rights law at the national, regional and international level.
+The School of Law is home to the Human Rights Centre and is a global leader in human rights research, practice and education.
+Bringing together over 80 academic staff from 11 departments, our academics have extensive expertise in human rights law at the national, regional and international level.

 We have extensive expertise across the following research clusters.
 These clusters provide a focus for critical debate, research collaboration and teaching innovation.

 From defending human rights and fighting for justice to the threats around big data, our research showcase gives you the opportunity to dive deeper into understanding our research.